Holy Week Pondering: Monday.

-Another event happens on the Monday of Holy Week in the New Testament Gospels…Jesus drives out the merchants and moneychangers in the temple courts.
+Another event happens on the Monday of Holy Week in the New Testament Gospels—Jesus drives out the merchants and moneychangers in the temple courts.
 There seems to be no clever way to shorten and make a name out of that event.
 Moneychanger Monday?
 Clear the Temple Monday.
 I got nothing.
-But I want to make two observations about Jesus’ day and tie that in to my Celebration of Palms image theme for the week.
+But I think there is something to consider from the day with more merit than Fig Monday.

-So we get to see three things about Jesus on Monday of Holy Week.
+So we gain insight about Jesus from three instances on Monday of Holy Week.
 First, He has command over creation, we learn from the fig tree incident.
 Second, Jesus is passionate about God’s purposes, we see in His comment about the temple.
 And third, we see His strength and endurance in controlling the commerce situation in the temple for the entire day.
 So I propose we add the name Endurance Monday to Passion Week monikers.
 The palm is a symbol of Jesus’ endurance.

 Photo by Mick Haupt.
 Shot on film, Canon A2E.
 Phoenix, Arizona.